verless/verless/docs/README.md

 ## Improvements

-Have an idea for improving the documentation?
+You have an idea for improving the documentation?
 Check our [contribution guidelines](https://github.com/verless/verless/blob/master/.github/CONTRIBUTING.md#improving-documentation).

 <p align="center">